Stampedes in Nigeria highlight deepening crises – DW – 12/24/2024

 Victoria Adewale, a young food aid applicant, painted a vivid picture of growing desperation in Nigeria.

-"What happened in Ibadan, Anambra and Abuja is a clear sign that people are suffering," she said, her voice full of emotion.
+"What happened in Ibadan, Anambra and Abuja is a clear sign that people are suffering," she said.

 Criticism has also been directed at food distribution efforts, which many claim are riddled with inefficiencies and corruption.